 CrowdTangle expanded to include other social platforms and became an important way for newsrooms and media organizations to monitor performance and identify emerging stories.
 Facebook acquired CrowdTangle in November, 2016, made the tool free, and expanded access from 300 media partners to more than 10,000, including global sports leagues, local newspapers, digital publishers, music labels, celebrity accounts, and more.

 Starting in 2019, CrowdTangle added research, academic and fact-checking partners, and built tools to help these partners study how public content spreads across Facebook and Instagram.
-By providing privacy-safe public data and products, CrowdTangle has become the best way for outside organizations to have greater transparency into what’s happening on Facebook and Instagram.
+By creating easy-to-use products, CrowdTangle has become a way for outside organizations to have greater transparency into what’s happening on Facebook and Instagram.
 The hope is that a greater shared understanding around how public content spreads will shape the broader online conversation, and help make information on social media safer, more reliable, and more accurate.

 How do I reach out for more questions or press inquiries?